hjelliott/hjelliott.github.io/_posts/2023-08-31-AI-Evidence-tools.md

 ---
 layout: post
-title:  "Use of AI to Assist Experts in the Analysis of Documentary Evidence"
+title:  Use of AI to Assist Experts in the Analysis of Documentary Evidence
 ---

-#The Use of AI to Assist Experts in the Analysis of Documentary Evidence
+# The Use of AI to Assist Experts in the Analysis of Documentary Evidence

-##Abstract
+## Abstract
 This article discusses the use of Artificial Intelligence (AI) tools by Experts in the analysis of documentary evidence.
 For this article, documentary evidence means documents discovered or otherwise provided and includes reports, emails and other business documents (that is, mainly text based documents).
 The application of AI frameworks like ChatGPT or other natural language processing (NLP) technologies in the legal domain, specifically for the analysis of documentary evidence, presents both promising opportunities and significant challenges.
 If the challenges can be overcome the opportunities presented will see significant increases in productivity for Experts.
 In most scenarios, documents are provided as a set of digital files; typically, not indexed.
 In many cases document management systems have been used to improve productivity.

-##What’s the Problem
+## What’s the Problem
 Most civil legal cases involve large numbers of documents, often provided through a court direction (subpoena, notice to produce).
 These be complex documents with the contents semantically bound in the subject matter context.
 For example, documents in an IT related matter may contain significant language that relates to IT and must be interpreted in that context.
 Individual documents may be large, in terms of total word count, which requires significant effort to read and understand.
 The interconnectedness between the contents of documents may be dependent on the context of the document and the context of the matter.
 A number of tools currently exist (see below) which automate eDiscovery and provide a controlled framework within which a litigation team can review and analyse documents.
 Some of the tools offer analysis tools which include named entity recognition.
 The ideal “solution” is that an Expert could train an AI tool to read each document and provide analysis of the contents based on (a) the context of the specific legal matter; (b) the context of the document subject matter area; and, (c) the perspective of the Expert.
 The training would be iterative such that the analysis is recursively refined following feedback from the Expert.
 The result would be a more focussed analysis through the perspective of the Expert.

-##Advantages:
+## Advantages:
 The availability of such a tool has some key and obvious advantages.
 These are typically driving productivity of the Expert and include:

 - Efficiency: AI can sort through large volumes of data faster than a human can, reducing the time and manpower needed.